TimRudy/ice-chips-verilog/docs/validation-scheme.md

 Test benches are great for giving confidence in the code.
 However, this note explains the site infrastructure for providing structured code, running the tests on it, and doing so repeatably, to give a guarantee of everything published on the site.

 A main question is how the .ice component that you download and use in Icestudio is tested (with a guarantee), when it is the .v file source code published here that is explicitly run through a test.
-You would say the .ice file is tested indirectly.
+The .ice file is tested indirectly, it seems.
 So is there a role for human error in all this?
-Hint: Read on, Macduff.
+Read on for the answer.

 <details>
 <summary>Outline</summary>